Dedication to Performance

 As I said, the secret to the whole thing is our Capability model which, without you couldn’t do it.
 It’s this that's allowed us to link the 5 frameworks together using a common language and set of characteristics or principles to power it.
 So, in essence, what our Performance Transformation Programme does is provide organisations with a set of tools or frameworks to drive workplace performance instead of having a bunch of things their managers have to do to manage their various workgroups.

-Performance management is a practice that for most organisations is difficult to get right which is why so many employees dislike it - and also why so many organisations are saying they want to ditch it.
+Performance management is a practice that for most organisations is difficult to get right which is why so many employees dislike it and so many organisations have decided to ditch it.
 Not because they don't believe in it but because they've never found a way to make it work.
-However, the purpose of performance management should be about ensuring our people have got what they need to excel in their role which is why it's critical to an organisation's success.
+However, the purpose of performance management should be to ensure people have got what they need to excel in their role which is why it's critical to an organisation's success.
 So it isn't a reactive process that kicks in when things go wrong.
 It’s a constructive and deliberate exercise (intervention) organisations should do to help their people succeed.

 The way we do it in our programmes is through our Annual Performance Cycle - which is essentially a 'cycle of success' that supports everyone in the business.
 This ensures everyone gets the backing and support they need to deliver the outcomes the business is looking for from their role.
 In sport, our focus was to enable coaches to optimise the potential of their athletes so they knew exactly what they needed to do to perform at an optimum level.
 By translating our learnings into business, it allows leaders to apply the same formula to help their people do the same.